influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

     The sample does the following:

-      1. Calls the `new InfluxDBClient()` constructor to instantiate a client configured with the InfluxDB URL, database name, and token.
+      1. Calls the `new InfluxDBClient()` constructor to instantiate a client configured with InfluxDB credentials.

+          - **hostUrl**: your {{% cloud-name %}} region URL
+          - **database**: the name of the {{% cloud-name %}} bucket to write to
+          - **authToken**: an [API token](/influxdb/cloud-serverless/admin/tokens/) with _write_ access to the specified bucket.
+          _For security reasons, we recommend setting this as an environment variable rather than including the raw token string._

           _Instantiating the client with the `using` statement ensures that the client is disposed of when it's no longer needed._

       2. Defines an array of line protocol strings where each string represents a data record.
       3. Calls the client's `WriteRecordAsync()` method to write each line protocol record to InfluxDB.

           **Because the timestamps in the sample line protocol are in second precision, the example passes the [`WritePrecision.S` enum value](https://github.com/InfluxCommunity/influxdb3-csharp/blob/main/Client/Write/WritePrecision.cs) to the `precision:` option in order to set the timestamp precision to seconds.**

-      7. Calls the client's `close()` method with callback functions for success and error.
-          The `close()` method sends any records remaining in the buffer, executes callbacks, and releases resources.

 6. In your editor, open the `Program.cs` file and replace its contents with the following:

     ```c#
+    // Program.cs

     using System;
     using System.Threading.Tasks;